-2. Client Contact - Doctoral students will be required to complete 1000 hours of direct client contact, which includes conducting face-to-face therapy with individuals, couples, families, and groups.
+- 2. Client Contact Doctoral students will be required to complete 1000 hours of direct client contact, which includes conducting face-to-face therapy with individuals, couples, families, and groups.
 At least 500 hours of client contact must be relational (e.g., couple or family).
-For more information, please read through the practicum and internship course descriptions.

-3. Supervision - In conjunction with client contact, Doctoral students must receive a total of 200 hours of supervision conducted by an AAMFT Approved Supervisors, Supervisors-in-Training, or equivalent state approved supervisors.
+For more information, please read through the practicum and internship course descriptions. - 3.
+Supervision In conjunction with client contact, Doctoral students must receive a total of 200 hours of supervision conducted by an AAMFT Approved Supervisors, Supervisors-in-Training, or equivalent state approved supervisors.
 In some cases, students may be required to pay for local supervision.
 This will depend on the clinical placement location, local clinical placement, and/or local supervisor they contract with to complete their practicum and internship requirements.
-The decision to pay for local supervision is entirely up to the student and not a requirement of Northcentral University.

-4. Doctoral Internship - Doctoral students are required to complete a 9month, 30 hour a week, doctoral internship that aligns with their doctoral specialization.
+The decision to pay for local supervision is entirely up to the student and not a requirement of Northcentral University. - 4.
+Doctoral Internship Doctoral students are required to complete a 9-month, 30 hour a week, doctoral internship that aligns with their doctoral specialization.
 Students will be required to have a local supervisor with whom they can meet face-to-face with a minimum of 4 hours per month (i.e. one hour per week).
-For more information, please read through the practicum and internship course descriptions.

-5. Liability Insurance - Prior to beginning any clinical experience, PHDMFT students are required to submit proof of professional liability insurance.

-6. Supervision Coursework - In addition to advanced coursework in marriage and family therapy, students in the doctoral program must complete a course in MFT supervision methodology.
+For more information, please read through the practicum and internship course descriptions. - 5.
+Liability Insurance Prior to beginning any clinical experience, PHDMFT students are required to submit proof of professional liability insurance. - 6.
+Supervision Coursework In addition to advanced coursework in marriage and family therapy, students in the doctoral program must complete a course in MFT supervision methodology.
 The supervision course will be conducted in connection with the requirements established by AAMFT for students to become Approved Supervisors.
 Not all requirements will be completed for the students to achieve the designation while in the program at Northcentral University.
-The supervision course requirement.
-Students will have to complete the direct supervision and supervision mentoring requirements outside of the program in order to qualify for the Approved Supervisor

-7. Doctoral Comprehensive Evaluation - Upon completion of all other program requirements and prior to beginning the dissertation process, students are required to complete a doctoral comprehensive evaluation.
+The supervision coursework is pre-approved by the AAMFT to count for the 30-hour supervision course requirement.
+Students will have to complete the direct supervision and supervision mentoring requirements outside of the program in order to qualify for the Approved Supervisor designation. - 7.
+Doctoral Comprehensive Evaluation Upon completion of all other program requirements and prior to beginning the dissertation process, students are required to complete a doctoral comprehensive evaluation.
 This evaluation is relevant to the university program only and is in no way related to, preparatory for, or representative of requirements for state licensure or the licensing exam.
 The evaluation includes four written components and an oral presentation.
-The written components include: 1) a personal theory of therapy paper, 2) a critique of a research article and proposal, 3) a detailed response to an ethical dilemma, and 4) a written components are completed, the student is required to prepare and complete an oral presentation of the theory of therapy and case illustration.
-This is completed through online video conferencing with at least three MFT faculty members present.
+The written components include: 1) a personal theory of therapy paper, 2) a critique of a research article and proposal, 3) a detailed response to an ethical dilemma, and 4) a written case illustration that is consistent with the theory of therapy paper.
+Once the written components are completed, the student is required to prepare and complete an oral presentation of the theory of therapy and case